ricardoamaro/drupal-lxc-vagrant-docker/README.md

 ```
 ### docker image

-The Docker image has been commited to https://index.docker.io, and can be pulled using:
+An already cooked Docker image has been commited to https://index.docker.io, and can be pulled using:
 ```
 docker pull ricardoamaro/drupal
 ```